AbrahamAbiy/abiyabraham1-gmail.com/README.md

 # abiyabraham1-gmail.com
 Cloud Computing

 STUDENT NAME: Abraham Abiy

 STUDENT NUMBER: ec19462

-1) First we start launch aws ec2 instance and access it through Putty
+1)First we start launch aws ec2 instance and access it through Putty

-2) Execute the code for the inital GET from the api, using nano to create the file GetFromApi.py and using 'http://ec2-34-201-72-230.compute-1.amazonaws.com:5000/stops-street' url to run the get request
+2)Execute the code for the inital GET from the api, using nano to create the file GetFromApi.py and using 'http://ec2-34-201-72-230.compute-1.amazonaws.com:5000/stops-street' url to run the get request

-3) Next I saved the json into my computer and converted it to a csv so it would be compatible to the table
+3)Next I saved the json into my computer and converted it to a csv so it would be compatible to the table

-4) CREATE DATABASE
+4)CREATE DATABASE using following commands

 mkdir CW #create new subdirectory for task